“We proceed as if not agriculture and handicraft, but reading and writing were the beginning of civilization.”

 Technology’s Role in the Broken Sector

 India should be jumping up and down with hair-on-fire about the oversights here.
 Until India pushes for changes at the WTO, UN and Big Tech, crafts are prevented from reaching willing customers everywhere.
 These institutions exclude ESG dimensions and craft make in their trade policies, Internet search and e-commerce drivers.
 The effects are devastating because there is literally no way for crafts to overcome the barriers, much less compete in this unfair environment.
+More, these technological barriers block the world from knowing about 1500 years of India's soft power and marvelous patrimony as the mother of crafts.
 Without changes, some other product from someone else in some other place will always win.

 The WTO governs harmonized trade codes, (HS codes).
 These were developed to manage trade policy and measure trade output.
 But, in the absence of other tools, the Internet began using HS codes as a quality marker in search, with the unintended consequence of punishing handmades—by extension, the omissions punish India.
 Currently, handspun, hand-loomed cloth that goes into a tailored, benchmade women’s jacket has the same HS code, 610432, as a factory-made jacket from China.
 There are HS codes for commercial jacquard weaves but we have only found one for handmades.